5 Top Tips for Creating Business Card Designs

 Custom die-cuts let you make the card look like literally any object you want.

-You can use them to create a mini product replica, which will remind prospects exactly what you do.
+You can use them to create a mini product replica, reminding prospects precisely what you do.

 Some printers will even help you make 3D business cards if you pay the right price.

-Lego, for instance, invested in little Lego people that look like its execs and bear their contact info.
+Lego, for instance, invested in little Lego people who look like its execs and bear their contact info.

-Of course, multiple custom dies are going to cost a bit more than regular ones.
+Of course, multiple custom dies will cost a bit more than regular ones.

-If you want to save money, it may be a good idea to stick with a simpler geometric shape.
+If you want to save money, it may be a good idea to stick with a more straightforward geometric shape.

 Shapes are similar to colours in that each one has its own unique set of psychological associations.

-Circles, for instance, are considered in a friendly way because they do not have the sharp edges that many other shapes have.
+Circles, for instance, are considered friendly because they do not have the sharp edges that many other shapes have.

-If a ring feels a little too perfect, you can stretch it into an oval instead.
+If a ring feels too perfect, you can stretch it into an oval instead.

 Triangles are athletic and symbolise motion.

-Ironically, they are also the perfect design for a pizza place, since they are shaped just like a delicious slice of pepperoni.
+Ironically, they are also the perfect design for a pizza place since they are shaped like a delicious slice of pepperoni.

-Squares have a reputation for their stability since all four sides are equal lengths.
+Squares have a reputation for stability since all four sides are equal in length.